joshuahawksworth/atvero-frontend-developer-test/README.md

 ## Deliverables

-- If you're proficient in Reason ML, we'd prefer its usage.
+- If you're proficient in Melange/ReScript, we'd prefer its usage.
 If you're not familiar with Reason ML but have expertise in TypeScript, opt for TypeScript.
 Otherwise, default to JavaScript.

 - Your code should have good test coverage, whether this is unit, integration or E2E.